gomorpheus/morpheus-docs/integration_guides/LoadBalancers/AzureLB.rst

     NAME
       Name of the Load Balancer in |morpheus|
     DESCRIPTION
-      Idenetifying information displayed on the Load Balancer list page.
+      Identifying information displayed on the Load Balancer list page.
     VISIBILITY
       Define Multi-Tenant permissions
     RESOURCE GROUP